-The future of SoundCloud has been a topic of discussion for some time, whether it be regarding deals with major labels or an investment from Twitter, and now there are reports the German company wants to sell.
+The future of SoundCloud has been a topic of discussion for some time.
+Whether it be regarding deals with major labels or an investment from Twitter.
+And now there are reports the German company wants to sell.

-SoundCloud is working to generate reliable revenue from its approximately 175 million users, who spend time on the site to record, listen to and share songs.
-SoundCloud introduced a premium service in March, allowing customers to pay $10 a month for ad-free streaming and increased access to songs.
+Sound Cloud is working to bring about reliable revenue from its approximately 175 million users.
+Who spend time on the site to record, listen to and share songs.
+Sound Cloud introduced a premium service in March, giving consumers to pay $10 a month.
+For ad-free streaming and increased access to songs.

 A representative for the company and a spokesman for Doughty Hanson didn’t immediately respond to requests for comment.

-In 2014, the last year that SoundCloud publicly reported its accounts, sales rose 54 percent to 17.3 million euros ($19 million) from a year earlier.
+In 2014, the last year that SoundCloud publicly reported its accounts.
+Sales rose 54 percent to 17.3 million euros ($19 million) from a year earlier.
 The operating loss at the time was 39 million euros, widening from 21.3 million euros in 2013.